 The architect, working with an historic paint consultant, took painstaking measures to determine the original color schemes throughout the church’s public spaces.
 The sanctuary’s architectural deficiencies were restored to the original design intent created by the architect, and the acoustics improved for both speech and music.

 Linear-source uplighting is concealed within a ledge at the vaulted ceiling’s spring point to illuminate the restored plaster lathe ceiling surface.
-1980’s installed pendant mounted downlights in the nave were removed and slope-adapted ceiling recessed downlights were specified in their place to provide: double to triple the illumination levels, better uniformity, less glare and superior color rendering.
+Pendant mounted downlights in the nave, installed in the 1980’s, were removed and slope-adapted ceiling recessed downlights were specified in their place to provide: double to triple the illumination levels, better uniformity, less glare, and superior color rendering.
 Recessed accent lighting provides improved, dramatic focal emphasis to chancel elements and the celebrant.
 Sconces were restored and re-lamped with appropriate sources.

 The congregation was extremely pleased with the project renovation and especially the revelation brought to the sanctuary by the new lighting design.